 February 11, 2003

-Shortly after Peter Ford and Christopher Nickens agree to collaborate on a biography of Peter's father, Army Archerd makes the first official announcement of Glenn Ford: A Life In Film in his daily Variety column.
+Shortly after Peter Ford and Christopher Nickens agree to collaborate on a biography of Peter's father, Army Archerd makes the first official announcement of Glenn Ford: A Life in his daily Variety column.

-Glenn's Life ~ Peter Ford ~ Contact the Author~ Related Links
+Glenn's Life ~ Peter Ford ~ Contact the Author~ Related Links ~ Purchase the Book

-© Copyright Peter Ford, 2004-2009 - The entire content of the glennfordbio.com website is the original and copyrighted work of Peter Ford unless otherwise attributed.
+© Copyright Peter Ford, 2004-2013 - The entire content of the glennfordbio.com website is the original and copyrighted work of Peter Ford unless otherwise attributed.
 No portion of these pages may be reproduced in any form without the expressed written consent of Peter Ford.

 See who designed this site.